‘One Piece’ 857: Jinbei Reveals Sinister Plot To Get Big Mom And Rescue Vinsmoke

 [Warning: One Piece manga Chapter 857 spoilers/recap ahead]

 In the previous chapter of One Piece manga, mangka Eiichiro Oda offered fans a tear-jerking and heartwarming reunion between Sanji and Luffy D. Monkey.
-With all the misunderstanding and bitterness between the friends dissolved, Luffy urged Sanji to return to the Whole Cake Chateau to ruin the upcoming wedding between Black Leg and lady Pudding.
+With all the misunderstanding and bitterness between the friends dissolved, Luffy urged Sanji to return to the Whole Cake Chateau to ruin the upcoming wedding between Black Leg and Lady Pudding.
 It seemed Sanji was still not convinced about Luffy’s apparently crazy and dangerous plans.
-Moreover the duo didn’t have their trusted team with them to execute the plan that was not only risky, but also required meticulous planning, a task at which Luffy isn’t the best.
+Moreover, the duo didn’t have their trusted team with them to execute the plan that was not only risky but also required meticulous planning, a task at which Luffy isn’t the best.

 ????????????
 ONE PIECE 857 COVER???????????? pic.twitter.com/p0PalujJKJ